-Walt Disney World To Begin Cash-Less Test Program For Resort Hotels Next Month
+Walt Disney World To Begin Cashless Test Program For Resort Hotels Next Month

-Walt Disney World is moving ever forward into the future and next month’s test will put them closer to not accepting cash and only taking electronic payments.
-Beginning in February, the Walt Disney World Resort will begin a limited time test that will bring forth a cash-less payment system, and it will take place at Disney’s Animal Kingdom Lodge.
+Walt Disney World is moving ever forward into the future, and next month’s test will put them closer to not accepting cash and only taking electronic payments.
+Beginning in February, the Walt Disney World Resort will begin a limited time test that will bring forth a cashless payment system, and it will take place at Disney’s Animal Kingdom Lodge.

 For as long as anyone can remember, Walt Disney World has accepted both cash and credit/debit cards as payment.
 In 2014, Disney was also one of the first locations to accept Apple Pay for those that had the ability to use it with their smartphones and other products.

-According to WDW Magic, those visiting Disney’s Animal Kingdom Lodge beginning Feb.
-12, 2018, will be a part of the first-ever all electronic payment system at WDW.
+According to WDW Magic, those visiting Disney’s Animal Kingdom Lodge beginning February 12, 2018, will be a part of the first-ever all-electronic payment system at WDW.
 For all purchases and services, there will be no cash accepted at all anywhere in the Jambo House for a limited time.

 As of now, the exact length of this test pilot program is not known, but it will last as long as Disney needs for their research.
-From there, the program is expected to begin expanding out to other resorts around property in the coming months, but no order is yet known.
+From there, the program is expected to begin expanding out to other resorts around the property in the coming months, but no order is yet known.

-During this cash-less test period, the only forms of payment accepted will be:
+During this cash-less test period, the only forms of payment accepted will be as follows.

 - Credit cards